 After exploring the ruined 12th century church and remains of a Roman 'Saxon Shore' fort, why not continue the Roman theme at Richborough Roman Fort and Amphitheatre, evocatively situated amid the East Kent marshes.
 In AD 43 it overlooked a sheltered channel where the invading Roman forces first came ashore.

-Just outside the medieval walls of Canterbury, you could also visit St Augustine's Abbey, one of the most important sites in English history.
+Just outside the medieval walls of Canterbury is St Augustine's Abbey, one of the most important sites in English history.
 Marking the rebirth of Christianity in southern England, the abbey was founded by the saint himself.

 English Heritage cares for over 400 historic buildings, monuments and places - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of empire to a Cold War bunker.
 Through these, we bring the story of England to life for over 10 million people each year.
 The English Heritage Trust is a charity, no. 1140351, and a company, no. 0744722, registered in England.